William Lykke

-William Johannes Lykke (born 28 September 2004) is a Danish footballer who plays as a goalkeeper for Danish Superliga club FC Nordsjælland.
+William Johannes Lykke (born 28 September 2004) is a Danish footballer who plays as a goalkeeper for Danish 1st Division club Esbjerg fB, on loan from Danish Superliga club FC Nordsjælland.

 Club career

-FC Nordsjælland
+Nordsjælland

-Lykke began his career at FC Nordsjælland as an under-12 player.
+Lykke joined FC Nordsjælland as an under-12 player from hometown club Allerød.
 There, he worked his way up through the club's youth system and, at the age of 18, was loaned out ahead of the 2023–24 season to Hillerød Fodbold, a club in the Danish 1st Division, in pursuit of senior experience.

 After a loan spell that saw him make 26 appearances for Hillerød, Lykke returned to Nordsjælland following the end of the season.
-That same summer, Lykke was permanently promoted to Nordsjælland’s first-team squad and also extended his contract until June 2028.
+That same summer, Lykke was permanently promoted to Nordsjælland's first-team squad and also extended his contract until June 2028.

-On October 23, 2024, Lykke made his official debut, starting in goal in a Danish Cup match against Brabrand IF.
+On 23 October 2024, Lykke made his official debut, starting in goal in a Danish Cup match against Brabrand IF.
 Despite saving a penalty in the shootout, Nordsjælland ultimately lost the match and were knocked out of the cup.

-On March 30, 2025, Lykke made his Danish Superliga debut, starting in the 2–0 defeat to AGF.
+On 30 March 2025, Lykke made his Danish Superliga debut, starting in the 2–0 defeat to AGF.
 However, Lykke became a major talking point after the match, as he was involved in both of the game's goals, which were described by the media as "two major blunders."
-However, Lykke was given a second chance in the following match, where he again started—this time against F.C.
-Copenhagen.
+However, Lykke was given a second chance in the following match, where he again started—this time against Copenhagen.

+On 14 January 2026 it was confirmed, that Lykke had signed a new contract with Nordsjælland until June 2029 and at the same time had been loaned out to Swedish Allsvenskan club Halmstads BK until the end of 2026.